The Complete Memory API

 for s in sessions:

-# Delete a session and all its messages when the conversation ends
+# Remove a session and all its messages when the conversation ends

-add_session() creates a Conversation node in Neo4j and returns a session object. list_sessions() returns all stored Conversation nodes — useful for building a session history view or managing sessions across users. delete_session() removes the session and all its linked Message nodes.
+list_sessions() returns all stored Conversation nodes — useful for building a session history view or managing sessions across users. clear_session() removes the session and all its linked Message nodes.

 Short-term memory

 Short-term memory stores the active conversation as a linked message chain.
-All five short-term methods operate on a session:
+All short-term methods live on memory.short_term:

 python